saulpierotti/markdown_notebook/ADS.md

 	* Compute the value of an optimal solution, typically from the bottom-up
 	* Contruct the optimal solution from the computed information
 		* This step can be omitted if I am only interested in the value of an optimal solution
+* For a problem to be solvable with dynamic programming, it has to have some key characteristics
+	* It should show optimal substructure
+	* It should have overlapping sub-problems
+* A problem is said to show optimal substructure if a solution to the problem contains the solution to its sub-problems
+* To show that a problem has an optimal substructure a common pattern is followed
+	* First I show that the solution to the problem consists in making a choice, and this choice leaves one or more similar sub-problems to be solved
+	* Then I suppose that I know what is the optimal choice for the problem, the one that leads to an optimal solution
+	* Given the optimal choice, I determine which sub-problems I should solve and how can I characterize the space of sub-problems
+		* Characterizing the space of sub-problems means to define the parameter space relevant for the problem (in the 0-1 knapsack problem this corresponds to all the possible combinations of the maximum weight of the knapsack $j$ and the subset of items up to $i$)
+	* I show by contradiction that the solution to sub-problems used for finding an optimal solution to the problem must be themselves optimal
+		* I show that the solution of the problem obtain from sub-optimal solution to its sub-problems can be improved by choosing an optimal sub-problem solution, thus showing that the original problem solution was sub-optimal
+* A problem solvable with dynamic programming has independent and overlapping sub-problems
+	* Sub-problems are independent in the sense that they do not share resources
+	* Sub-problems overlap in the sense that the same problem occurs as sub-problem of different problems
+		* I can take advantage of this by storing the result of sub-problems
+	* A problem with overlapping sub-problems shows a small sub-problem space
+		* This is because the recursive solution to sub-problems incurs again and again in the same sub-problems
+		* Quantitatively, the sub-problem space is typically polynomial on input size
+		* A problem with optimal sub-structure but non-overlapping sub-problems is a typical divide-et-impera problem
+* Storing the choice made in each sub-problem in a table allows to easily reconstruct a global solution
+	* If we need to reconstruct the solution and not only to know its value, I typically keep 2 tables, one storing the solutions themselves and one storing the choices made to reach them
+* A subtly different alternative to the iterative bottom-up dynamic programming approach is the memoized recursive dyanmic programming approach
+	* Instead of using the iterative bottom-up approach, I maintain the recursive top-down approach of the divide-et-impera paradigm
+	* I store the solution to the sub-problems that I encounter in a table, so to not solve the same sub-problems again and again
+	* In general, if all the possible sub-problems in problem space must be solved at least once, than the bottom-up approach outperforms the memoized recursive approach by a constant factor
+		* This is because the bottom-up approach lacks all the overhead due to recursive calls and has less overhead for mantaining the solution table
+		* With the bottom-up approach I can also exploit the regular pattern of table access to store at any given time only a constant number of solutions
+			* This is what we did in the last version of the Fibonacci algorithm
+	* If some sub-problems do not need to be solved at all, the memoized recursive version has the advantage of solving only those sub-problems that are effectively needed

 ### Fibonacci numbers
 * The Fibonacci sequence is defined by the Fibonacci function $F$ as